Having played a lot of wargames as a teenager I wanted to also include some of what learned from these in Galactic Era.

 Knowing the strength and abilities of your opponent’s fleets is also very helpful.
 Since combat is deterministic you will know the outcome of possible battles with certainty.
 The ability for this comes in the form of “remote views” which are given by the Spirituality technology.
 There is also the possibility of sacrificing a single ship by sending it into battle against the fleet you want know more about.
 This is almost never done though as it seems to be too costly and the information gained cannot be exploited immediately.

-Turn order is such an interesting aspect of the game that I might write an entire article just about that.
+Turn order is such an interesting aspect of the game that I wrote an entire article just about that (see here).
 For now suffice it to say, that taking your turn after your opponent gives you a great tactical advantage.
 This is because you will see how all opposing ships have moved and can then react to that accordingly.
 You will then hold the more advantageous position in the following growth phase, being able to take stars or prevent that from happening then.

 The main reason for this advantage is that players are rarely able to defend all their stars at once.
 The map is very open, offering avenues of approach from many directions.
 This means that players usually cannot create a defensive bottleneck (wormholes being one exception).
 The alternative, spreading out all your ships over many locations, is rarely a good idea to because of the advantage of force concentration.